 To foster regional development through social innovation, the Institute and other partners have launched the first Regional Social Innovation Incubator, IRIS, in Northern Portugal.

 The EIB Institute organises regular meetings and seminars to present and transfer knowledge and best practices in respect of social issues such as inequality, well-being, impact investing, gender, social entrepreneurship and philanthropy.
-Every year, with the University of Luxembourg and other partners, it organises the October Days for Sustainable Development, focusing on the UN’s Sustainable Development Goals.
+Until 2021, with the University of Luxembourg and other partners, it organised the October Days for Sustainable Development, focusing on the UN’s Sustainable Development Goals.

 In the area of microfinance, the Institute complements the actions of the EIB Group with both its Social and Knowledge activities – mainly through grants and sponsorships – by organising conferences and other initiatives, and supporting higher education and research enabling the development of microfinance in Europe and beyond.